Rules for 1000

 Special rules

 The Barrel (880-999 points): When a player reaches 880-999 points, their score is set to 880 and they are "on the barrel".
-The player then has 3 chances to bid and score at least 120 points to win.
-Points scored as an opponent don't count.
+They then have 3 chances to bid and score at least 120 points to win.
+Points scored as an opponent do not count during this time.
 If they fail within 3 rounds, 120 points are deducted from their score.

 Zero rounds: If an opponent scores no points in 3 rounds (not necessarily consecutive), 120 points are deducted from their score on the third occurrence.

 Rospisat: The declarer can give up after seeing the talon.
-Opponents get 60 points each.
-This is allowed 2 times without penalty; the third time costs 120 points.
+Each opponent gets 60 points.
+This is allowed twice without penalty; the third time costs the declarer 120 points.

 Four players

-With four players, one sits out each round (the player to the dealer's right or the player opposite the dealer, depending on local variant).
+With four players, one sits out each round (the player to the dealer's right, or the player opposite the dealer, depending on local rules).

 The inactive player can score points in two ways: